 ♦ BlackJack: The Dawn of Dark Pollution, Speculative fiction

-— A light rail technician tries to fix light outages between Minneapolis and Saint Paul, while being stalked by a raccoon.
+— A light rail technician tries to fix light outages between Minneapolis and Saint Paul, while being stalked by a mysterious creature of the night.

 ♦ “Look Up,” Literary fiction